 Important consideration:

-They do not enjoy rough handling, so teaching children proper pet manners is essential.
+This cat breed with positive aspect have negative aspect too they do not like rough handling, so teaching children proper pet manners is essential.

 Example:

-In a family where children are taught not to pull tails or ears, a Siamese cat will usually respond with affection and trust.
+In a family where children are taught not to pull tails or ears, and do not hit the cat a Siamese cat will usually respond with affection and trust.

 Why this matters for families: